 The Israeli air force will dramatically curtail the number of its fighters and, by 2030, half of its platforms will be unmanned, according to the IAF’s new road map.
 The move means that the IAF—one of the pioneers in the use of unmanned aerial systems (UAS)—is the first major air force to bet its future so heavily on unmanned aviation.
 And it could presage where services with less money will eventually have to follow, even though most lack the Israelis’ level of experience in unmanned ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "UAS And FightersWill Be Equal In IAF Vision".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "UAS And FightersWill Be Equal In IAF Vision".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.